gracious-tech/copy.church/src/importance/index.md

 Christians have become so used to paying for resources, and so trusting of resource creators, that we have barely noticed how commercialized ministry has become.
 Consider the following realities:

  * Scripture does not belong to all believers but to a group of organizations [who highly restrict its use](/resources/bibles/)
- * Most of the world has a bible translation, but [less than half have one they can legally share](https://fetch.bible/content/need/)
+ * Most of the world has a Bible translation, but [less than half have one they can legally share](https://fetch.bible/content/need/)
  * English-speaking nations have easy access to a bountiful collection of Christian resources, where as other languages have little and are forbidden from translating English ones
  * Hundreds of thousands of quality books are restricted to only paying customers, even though it would cost nothing to release them for free online
  * Churches cannot sing to God without paying royalties, and still pay even when some songs are public domain